 For a film released in 1929, this film is surrealists to the max, but what else would you expect from a Salvador Dali collaboration.

-Un Chien Andalou was not made to make sense, but instead another form of surrealist art, from Spanish director Buñuel and artist Salvador Dali, resulting in one of the most famous short films ever made, a must see for any film student or maker, made by two young men, living in Paris, not long after the birth of cinema and enjoying their freedom, with this showing on the screen, there is no plot to speak of, but more a collection of highly evocative scenes, starting with a shot of the moon transforming into the infamous eye cutting scene, which even today would be seen as pretty gruesome.
+Un Chien Andalou (An Andalusian Dog) wasn’t filmed to make sense, but made as another form of surrealist art from Spanish director Buñuel and artist Salvador Dali, which resulted in one of the most famous short films ever made, a must-see for any film student or maker, made by two young men, living in Paris, not long after the birth of cinema and enjoying their freedom, with this showing on the screen, there is no plot to speak of, but more a collection of highly evocative scenes, starting with a shot of the moon transforming into the infamous eye cutting scene, which even today would be viewed as rather gruesome.